The Easter weekend means changes to recycling and rubbish collections across Somerset. Find out more and check your collection days

 Where remote access is permitted, a link to access the proceedings will be sent by email, along with a set of guidelines for conduct.
 Please familiarise yourself with these in advance.

-Please note that it is a summary offence and contempt of court to record or transmit the proceedings and any images of any person attending the proceedings.
+It is a summary offence and contempt of court to record or transmit the proceedings and any images of any person attending the proceedings.
 If any person records or broadcasts all or any part of the proceedings, they will be committing a criminal offence.

 Jury Service

 When a Coroner hears an Inquest, they will normally sit alone.
-However, in certain circumstances the Coroner may be required to sit with a Jury – this is made of between seven and eleven randomly selected members of the public who will act as the ‘judges of fact’ in the particular case.
+However, in certain circumstances the Coroner may be required to sit with a Jury.
+This is made of between seven and eleven randomly selected members of the public who will act as the ‘judges of fact’ in the particular case.
 They will be under the legal direction of the Coroner and it will be they, rather than the Coroner, who reach and return the Conclusion at the end of the Inquest.

-Potential jury members are screened for any matters within their personal circumstances which may compromise their ability to remain impartial If the Coroner believes that they may not be able to remain true to their oath to diligently enquire into the death of the deceased, the Coroner can choose to discharge a particular juror from the selection pool before the Inquest starts.
+Potential jury members are screened for any matters within their personal circumstances which may compromise their ability to remain impartial.
+If the Coroner believes that they may not be able to remain true to their oath to diligently enquire into the death of the deceased, the Coroner can choose to discharge a particular juror from the selection pool before the Inquest starts.
 It may also become necessary to discharge a juror part way through an Inquest, but this decision is not taken lightly.

 If you are called to be part of a jury – if you receive a Jury Summons